Sutor-Design/fs-grow/README.md

 ## Todo

-- [ ] docs are garbage, make them not garbage
+- [ ] docs are garbage, make them not garbage.
+- [ ] rename interface.
+- [ ] better read capability: I can use the `readFSTree` functionality to build up a structure to map & push back into `writeFSTree`.
 - [ ] synchronous/asynchronous versions of all functions.
 - [ ] tests for the `read-fs-tree` module.
-- [ ] only use the EntryType enum internally, input should be a string.
+- [ ] only use the EntryType enum internally, the input should be a string.
+- [ ] allow the parse/write step to accept callbacks, allowing functions to be plugged into the library.

 ## Installation